 8. Eco-friendly Roofing Alternatives are on the Rise

 A few popular green roofing solutions include solar roof panels and photovoltaic shingles; cool roofs, which are manufactured to absorb less heat and offset cooling costs for homeowners; and green, or vegetated, roof systems.
+For example, between 2019 and 2023, the number of homeowners who considered solar panels or shingles grew 10%.
+The percentage of people who considered and then installed these roofing options also has been increasing, based on data from HIRI.

 Conducting Research on Residential Roofing Trends